Table of Contents

 It’s safer, easier, and usually more effective to have a medically assisted withdrawal.

-How To Mitigate Fentanyl Withdrawal Symptoms: What To Do If Suffering From An Addiction To Fentanyl
+How To Mitigate fentanyl Withdrawal Symptoms: What To Do If Suffering From An Addiction To fentanyl

 If you’re dealing with an addiction to fentanyl and want to withdraw and get into recovery, congratulations!
 Wanting to deal with the problem is a huge first step, and it’s worth congratulating yourself for making it this far.

 The next step is planning your withdrawal.
-Getting off Fentanyl can be difficult and dangerous, so having a plan in place is one of the best ways you can protect yourself right now.
+Getting off fentanyl can be difficult and dangerous, so having a plan in place is one of the best ways you can protect yourself right now.

 Talk with friends and family about needing extra support and help while you’re withdrawing, and explain that you either need people with you at all times during your withdrawal, or you need to get medical assistance to stop taking this drug.